Diminished Value Claims After Battery Pack Repairs

 Consider a premium electric sedan valued at $70,000.
 After a $22,000 battery tray repair covered by insurance, the car might only fetch $55,000 on a trade-in.
 That $15,000 gap is your Diminished Value (DV), a legitimate loss that most insurance adjusters will never volunteer to pay.

-Critical Vulnerabilities in the EV Recovery Process
+EV Recovery Process Risks

 The most common mistake owners make is assuming that "making the car whole" only refers to the mechanical function.
 Insurance companies often push for "remanufactured" or "refurbished" battery modules rather than new ones.
 While this restores the car to driving condition, it creates a massive red flag for future buyers who see a non-matching serial number or a history of high-voltage system intervention.